LMSBioinformatics/mrclms.bioinfo.io/introToR_Day1.md

 Data.frames (Creating new column)
 =========================================================

-The **$** operator allows for the creation of new columns for a data frame on the fly.
+The **$** operator also allows for the creation of new columns for a data frame on the fly.

 ```r